-- 7.1 The Foundation Stage Profile is the nationally employed assessment tool that enables teachers to record their observations at the end of the Foundation Stage, and to summarise their pupils' progress towards the Early Learning Goals.
+7.1 The Foundation Stage Profile is the nationally employed assessment tool that enables teachers to record their observations at the end of the Foundation Stage, and to summarise their pupils' progress towards the Early Learning Goals.
 It covers the Prime Areas of Learning as well as the Specific Areas of Learning contained in Development Matters in the EYFS.
+The completion of the Foundation Stage Profile is a statutory requirement, the summary of which is sent to the LA for analysis and shared with the child's next teacher in order to enable them to meet the needs of the cohort.
+In addition the foundation teacher reflects upon the different ways in which children learn and provides the Key Stage 1 teacher with a summary of the child's skills and abilities in

-We make regular assessments of children's learning, and we use this information to ensure that future planning reflects identified needs.
-Assessment in the Foundation Stage takes the form of observation, and this involves both the teacher and other adults, as appropriate.
-The collection of assessment data in the Foundation Stage Profile is a statutory requirement. - 7.2 During the first term in the foundation class, the teacher assesses the ability of each child, using the age appropriate bands.
-These assessments allow us to identify patterns of attainment within the cohort, in order to adjust the teaching programme for individual children and groups of children.
-We share the information contained in the Foundation Stage Profile at our parental consultation meetings. - 7.3 The teacher completes an assessment each term, and revises the child's placement in the age appropriate bands.
-At the end of the final term in reception, we send a summary of these assessments to the LA for analysis.
-The child's next teacher uses this information to make plans for the year ahead.
-In addition the foundation teacher reflects upon the different ways in which children learn and provides the Key Stage 1 teacher with a summary of the child's skills and abilities in relation to the three key characteristics of effective learning. - 7.4 Parents receive an annual report that offers brief comments on each child's progress in each area of learning.
+- relation to the three key characteristics of effective learning. - 7.2 During a child's first term in Nursery, the teacher completes an 'On Entry' assessment using the Northumberland School Readiness Passport.
+During each child's first term in Reception, the teacher completes a Statutory Baseline Assessment.
+These assessments allow us to identify prior knowledge and learning needs of the cohort, in order to adjust the teaching programme for individual children and groups of children. - 7.3 We continually assess children's learning through a combination of observations, dialogue with and anecdotal knowledge of the child, and this involves both the teacher and other adults, as appropriate. - 7.4 Parents receive an annual report that offers brief comments on each child's progress in each area of the EYFS Profile.
 It highlights the child's strengths and development needs, and gives details of the child's general progress.
+It also gives an overview of the child's Characteristics of Effective Learning.
 We complete these in June, and send them to parents in July each year.